Healthcare Careers: Certified Nursing Assistant

 This video describes the nursing assistant certification program at Bunker Hill Community College.

-CNAs spend much of their days on their feet, and they must be prepared to perform a variety of tasks at every single shift.
+CNAs spend much of their days on their feet and must be prepared to perform various tasks at every shift.
 While the work can be demanding, it is also rewarding, and job security is not usually an issue in this line of work.

 The average salary for a CAN is just over $11 per hour, but those with additional experience or education may make much more.
 CNAs can also continue their training to become RNs if they desire.